smetzdev/smetzdev/README.md

 # Yet another Web Developer...

 Hey there!👋
-I’m Sascha, based in Saarbrücken, Germany.
+I’m Sascha, based in Saarbrücken, Germany .

 I started building websites back in 2012 and consider myself a professional since 2015.
-I've spent my first years building WordPress sites, today i work mostly on the JAM Stack (I still like WordPress 😅).
+I've spent my first years building WordPress sites, today i work on many different projects, at the moment mainly at Gorilla.

-I also enjoy discovering the Cloud, in particular with AWS.
+I am open for new projects, so if you need help with your website or want to build the next big thing feel free to Send me a message.

 You can find me here (if you wanna):